MatteO-Matic/Gunz2-serveremulator/README.md

   seed = struct.unpack("!H", data[41:43])
   packet_crypt.init_cryptkey(seed[0])
 ```
-To get the correct 2 bytes for the cryptkey grab the unsigned short(Big-Endian) from the initial packet "NTF_CONNECT_UFS" and xor it with a key \x34\x06.
+To get the correct 2 bytes for the cryptkey grab the unsigned short from the initial packet "NTF_CONNECT_UFS" and xor it with a key \x34\x06.
 I got the key through bruteforce.

 ```